rust-lang/rust/src/doc/rustc-dev-guide/src/notification-groups/llvm.md

 The ["Debugging LLVM"][d] section of the rustc-dev-guide gives a step-by-step process for how to help debug bugs caused by LLVM.
-In particular, it discusses how to emit LLVM IR, run the LLVM IR optimization pipeliness, and so forth.
+In particular, it discusses how to emit LLVM IR, run the LLVM IR optimization pipelines, and so forth.
 You may also find it useful to look at the various codegen options listed under `-Chelp` and the internal options under `-Zhelp` -- there are a number that pertain to LLVM (just search for LLVM).